Resort Wedding Destinations

 World-class resorts and golf courses are nestled amongst black and rust lava rock fields.

 A historic town and bustling gathering place with 60 miles of coastal waters.

 This lush and vibrant town is home to an airport, great museums, art galleries, and shops.

 | Guanacaste |

-Guanacaste, located in the northwest of the country on the Pacific side, is known for its beautiful beaches, incredible bird watching, excellent surfing and superb snorkeling.
+Located in the northwest on the Pacific Ocean, Guanacaste is known for its warm climate, incredible bird watching, and excellent surfing, snorkeling, and beaches.
+The coast is indented with bays, peninsulas, and there are a significant number of protected areas, including coastal, mountainous, terrestrial, and aquatic ecosystems where life develops with exuberance.
 Guanacaste's climate is in total contrast to the rest of the country.
-It is the driest region of Costa Rica, possessing a mixture of forests, warm beaches, extensive plains and an impressive volcanic range.
-From November through April, the plains and rolling hills receive no rain, but in wet season, everything turns green.
+It is the driest region of Costa Rica, with a mixture of forests, beaches, extensive plains, and an impressive volcano range.
+From November through April, the plains receive no rain, but in wet season, everything turns green.

 | Panama |

 East of Costa Rica and west of Colombia, Panama is a narrow isthmus connecting North and South America.
 Named the "#1 Place To Go" in 2012 by the New York Times, Panama offers an incredible variety of world-class attractions.
 Discover exotic tropical rainforests, beautiful mountain refuges, Caribbean-style beaches, 1000 islands, seven living Indian cultures, a sophisticated capital city, Spanish colonial historical sites, and the famous Panama Canal.
 Visit the Miraflores Visitor's Center to witness 5,000,000 ton vessels rise and drop more than 50 feet to make their way from one ocean to the other.
 The canal is currently under expansion to double its capacity.